Diffusion Models

 You just landed at the airport (\(x_0,\) noise) and you want to get to a restaruant (\(x_1,\) image), but you don't have a map.
 You can navigate by asking people directions:

 There is a tradeoff: Asking for directions takes time.
-If you ask at every single step, you will arrive exactly at the restaurant, but it will take all day.
+Ask every single step, and you will arrive exactly at the restaurant, but it will take all day.
 If you ask once and walk a mile, you might overshoot or turn down the wrong alley.
-In generative modeling, "asking" is a Neural Function Evaluation (running the neural network).
-More steps lead to higher accuracy but slower generation.
+In generative modeling, "asking" is a Neural Function Evaluation (NFE), or running the model once.
+More NFE leads to higher accuracy but slower generation.

-To generate an image then is to solve one of these SDEs or ODEs.
-This also means that all samplers can be thought of as SDE or ODE solvers, and SDE or ODE solvers developed before diffusion, like the Runge-Kutta methods, can be used as samplers.
+To generate an image then is to solve one of these learning ODEs or SDEs.
+This also means that all samplers can be thought of as ODE or SDE solvers, and ODE and SDE solvers developed before diffusion, like the Runge-Kutta methods, can be used as samplers.

 On ODE / SDE Sampling of Diffusion / Flow